cloudysideup/ai4se-presentation/slides.md

 # Project Planning and oversight

+---

+# What is Project Planning and oversight?

 - Background
   1. frameworks to manage the ideation, development, testing, security and delivery of software code

+---

+# How will AI help?

 - Solutions
 - Tie to source
   1. Lo ref 150-151